sjaehn/BSEQuencer/README.md

 using the Importpattern tool: https://github.com/sjaehn/Importpattern .

+##Customize

+You can create customized builds of B.SEQuenzr using the parameter `LANGUAGE`(e.g., `make LANGUAGE=DE`).
+To create a new language pack, copy `src/Locale_EN.hpp` and edit the text for the respective definitions.
+But do not change or delete any definition symbol!

 ## What's new

 * Bugfixes
 * Link tool to import drum patterns to presets
+* Internationalization
+* Add locales: EN, DE

 ## See also